gacela-project/gacela-project.com/content/config/_index.md

 # Config

-## Reading the config.php key-values
+## Reading the key-values

+The `Config` class can get the key-values from your config files.
+You can define your config files in `gacela.json`.
+Why?
+This `Config` class is accesible from the `Factory`, so you can inject these config values to your business/domain classes.

-Use a Config Class to construct your business domain classes by injecting the data from the Config using the Factory when you do the creation of your domain classes.
-In order to achieve that, you need to create a gacela.json file in your application root with the following values:
+In order to achieve that, you need to create a `gacela.json` file in your application root with the following values:

-gacela.json file examples:
+- Config PHP files:
 ```json
 {
   "config": {